bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 }
 ```

-Now if we want to specify the parameters of the function using typescript syntax as well, then we'll need to a `.d.ts` file for utils.
+Now if we want to specify the parameters of the function using TypeScript syntax as well, then we'll need to a `.d.ts` file for utils.

 ```typescript
 // src/utils.d.ts